Artificial Intelligence in Retail

 This enhanced experience has left your customer delighted and satisfied and likely to return.
 Customer retention is one of the key focuses for retailers, the loyalty of an existing customer is just as, if not more, important than recruiting a new one.
 It is a very expensive mistake to lose customers in today’s market.

 An AI-powered styling experience is not just satisfying, it is also very addictive.
-Your customer sees different styling inspiration from your clothes and can buy it right there, they would get comfortable with it.
-Buying a dress without getting personalized styling suggestions is no longer normal for them, in fact, they start to rely on their trustworthy fashion stylist ‘friend’.
+Your customer sees different styling inspiration from your clothes and can buy it right there, they would get comfortable with them.
+Buying a dress without getting personalized styling suggestions is no longer normal for them, in fact, they start to rely on their trustworthy fashion stylist ‘friends’.

 And that’s not all……The more time your shopper spends on your website, the more personalized the outfit recommendations become.
-Which means, the longer your shopper spends on your website, the more difficult it is for them to switch to another.
+This means the longer your shopper spends on your website, the more difficult it is for them to switch to another.
 Win-win!!!

-An AI stylist isn’t the only up and coming AI must have in fashion eCommerce, here are another two other AI’s that focus on online merchandising and customer experience.
+An AI stylist isn’t the only up-and-coming AI must-have in fashion eCommerce, here are two other AIs that focus on online merchandising and customer experience.

-- Visual Search-Ever tried to find something online that you really liked but didn’t really know how to exactly describe with words?
+Visual Search-Ever tried to find something online that you really liked but didn’t really know how to exactly describe it with words?
 It can be frustrating and time-consuming.
-Visual search aims at eliminating such hassle by enabling consumers to take a picture of a product in order to search for it online.
-With the use of computer vision and image recognition, visual search solutions match the image uploaded by the consumer and with the closest image in the retailer’s catalogue.
+The visual search aims at eliminating such hassle by enabling consumers to take a picture of a product in order to search for it online.
+With the use of computer vision and image recognition, visual search solutions match the image uploaded by the consumer with the closest image in the retailer’s catalogue.